 To begin, lightly blend the oats, almonds, pumpkin seeds, chia seeds, wheat germ and cinnamon in a medium size mixing bowl.
 Next, in a small pot, mix the coconut oil, honey, brown sugar, vanilla and salt and cook over low heat until the brown sugar has dissolved (roughly 3-5 minutes).
 Remove from heat and, pouring a little at a time, mix the liquid ingredients with the dry ingredients stirring to coat as you go.

-Once blended thoroughly, place the ingredients in a thin layer on a parchment-lined cookie sheet and bake at 350º for 30-40 minutes.
-Every 5 minutes or so stir the mixture so the sugars do not burn (and it can burn very quickly so keep an eye on it).
+Once blended thoroughly, place the ingredients in a thin layer on a parchment-lined cookie sheet and bake at 400º for 20-25 minutes.
+Every 5 minutes or so stir the granola (it can burn very quickly so keep an eye on it).
 When the granola is done (just slightly turning crispy), remove from the oven but now do not stir — as it cools the sugars harden forming “clumps” of granola.
 Let cool at least 30 minutes.
 Once cooled, you can add dried fruit if so desired.

 Store granola in a sealed container (I like to use glass Ball jars) and it will keep in the pantry for up to 2 weeks.